 Policy holders benefit from the very first day

 When their policies are managed by the Viridium Group, policy holders start benefiting from the potential of the efficiency-based model from the very first day.
 Time and effort for the administration of policies are fixed in the long term from the start – and at terms below the previous expense level.
 This is possible because the respective portfolio management is performed by a service company owned by the Group at conditions agreed for the long term.

 This gives customers long-term, reliable immunity against the frictional losses that generally result from a portfolio closed to new business, namely rising costs per policy.
-In case of success, customers benefit automatically from the potential for increased efficiency of the business model – on the basis of the Minimum Allocation Decree – due to higher provisions for premium refunds and, for certain products, also from profit participations.
+Customers benefit automatically from the potential for increased efficiency of the business model – on the basis of the Minimum Allocation Decree – due to higher provision for premium refunds and from profit participations.

 Rights of policy |holders completely |intact

 When the Viridium Group acquires companies and/or portfolios, they are transferred in full, including all rights and obligations.
 The contract contents will be completely fulfilled over the entire period and to the initially agreed extent.
 This means that no action is required on the part of policy holders.
 Nor is there any change in contacts or the address and contact details, apart from rare exceptions.
 Continuity combined with reliability is worth a lot – for both parties!